All Episodes

 He says, F that, that's not going to happen.

-I think this is why people, well, not people, I think when Milo said that he's a natural heir to MAGA, it's because he's basically, first and foremost, it is a valid argument that it was published in a book by, you know, if this is something that Michael Wolfe, which I think Michael Wolfe is an absolute disaster and he's lied a lot.
+I think this is why people, well, not people, I think when Milo said that he's a natural heir to MAGA, it's because he's basically, first and foremost, it is a valid argument that it was published in a book by my, you know, if this is something that Michael Wolfe, which I think Michael Wolfe is an absolute disaster, and he's lied a lot.

-And I have, I still don't know why Trump gave him any access.
+And I still don't know why Trump granted him any access.

-I remember I was very frustrated by that in the first term when he wrote that big book and said he spoke with Trump and that he heard that whatever, he was a liar.
+I remember I was very frustrated by that in the first term when he wrote that big book and said he spoke with Trump and that he heard it, whatever.

 There's no question that Michael Wolfe is a liar.

-And I actually believe, Melania, that this is a lie because so many other things he put in the book was a lie.
+And I actually believe, Melania, that this is a lie because so many other things he put in that book was a lie.

-But it does follow that you would have to sue Michael Wolfe for having published that or hadn't published that or having said that, whatever it is, before you could go for someone for repeating what that person has published.
+But it does follow that you would have to sue Michael Wolf for having published that or having said that, whatever it is, before you could go for somebody for repeating what that person has published.

 And so, yeah, I do think that a lot of times we need to remember that, that he was not acting in bad faith.